Semantic Joint Source Channel Coding for Distributed Subsurface Imaging in Multi-Agent Systems: Conclusion

 \section{Conclusion}

-We proposed a semantic communication system for distributed function computation for the exploration/imaging methods for \ac{MAS}, investigated in this work for the \ac{ATC-FWI} algorithm.
-It was shown that our proposed semantic \ac{JSCC} \ac{OAC} can outperform state-of-the-art \ac{JSCC} methods.

-We showed that for a strict compression rate, where a generic \ac{JSCC} approach fails, our proposed semantic methods using side information significantly outperform the generic \ac{JSCC} communication system without side information in the imaging task.
+In this work, we proposed a semantic communication system for distributed function computation within the \ac{ATC-FWI}, a method that allows cooperative subsurface imaging within a \ac{MAS}.
+By means of numerical simulations, we showed that our proposed semantic \ac{JSCC} \ac{OAC} can outperform both classical \ac{SSCC} digital communication systems and state-of-the-art \ac{JSCC} methods.
+For the imaging performance of the distributed \ac{ATC-FWI} algorithm, we showed that our proposed semantic methods using side information significantly outperform the generic \ac{JSCC} communication approaches for a strict compression rate.
+The classic \ac{SSCC} digital communication method even failed in the imaging task for the strict compression rates.
 For the case of seven transmitting neighboring agents it was demonstrated that the distributed \ac{JSCC} approach could be outperformed by the proposed semantic \ac{JSCC} approach, which again was outperformed by the proposed semantic \ac{JSCC} \ac{OAC} approach.
-The investigation on how much a synchronization offset would limit the performance of the proposed semantic \ac{JSCC} \ac{OAC} approach is left as future work.
+We note that the proposed approach scales to larger \acp{MAS}, since parameter sharing is employed for the encoders and decoders during training.
+This prevents the number of trainable parameters from growing with the number of agents.
+Finally, we mention again, that the investigation on how much a synchronization offset would limit the performance of the proposed semantic \ac{JSCC} \ac{OAC} approach is left as future work.